Arshmeet-kaur/8-Week-SQL-challenge---Week-1/README.md

+Week 1 of the 8 week challenges

 # 8-Week-SQL-challenge---Week-1
-Danny's Diner
-This is the first week of the 8 week challenge for summer of SQL
- #8WeekSQLChallenge
-#SummerofSQL